tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/01_inform.md

 # How I gathered the information needed for this assignment

 ## How did I get the idea
 * The idea was to write a C program that connects to a SQL database.
-What I then needed was a use case where such a function could be usefull.
+What I then needed was a use case where such a function could be useful.
 My thoughts turned to a list of words that could be used in a game such as "hangman".

-## What type of informtion did I need
+## What type of information did I need
 * Dates
   * I needed to know what dates & deadlines were important for my assignment
 * Deliverables